 The use of neural networks for automatic identification of variegated coloring, which is believed to be one of the most predictive features for malignant melanoma, is described.
 The Nestor development system (NDS) was chosen for neural network implementation.
 At the heart of NDS is a three-layer neural network called a restricted Coulomb energy (RCE) network.
 The learning scheme and the database for detection of variegated coloring are discussed.
 Results are reported

-A. Durg et al., "Identification of Variegated Coloring in Skin Tumors: Neural Network vs. Rule-Based Induction Methods," IEEE Engineering in Medicine and Biology Magazine, Institute of Electrical and Electronics Engineers (IEEE), Jan 1993.
+A. Durg et al., "Identification of Variegated Coloring in Skin Tumors: Neural Network vs. Rule-Based Induction Methods," IEEE Engineering in Medicine and Biology Magazine, vol. 12, no. 3, pp. 71-74, Institute of Electrical and Electronics Engineers (IEEE), Sep 1993.

 Electrical and Computer Engineering